Farfetch/kafkaflow/website/docs/guides/middlewares/middlewares.md

 ## When Producing

-The middlewares are called when the `Produce` or `PoduceAsync` of the `IMessageProducer` is called.
+The middlewares are called when the `Produce` or `ProduceAsync` of the `IMessageProducer` is called.
 After all the middlewares execute, the message will be published to Kafka.

 ## Creating a middleware